Iamshola/project-04/README.md

 > **All Features:**

-  - view the workspaces and view nearby workspaces in that area
-  - filter through an index of workspaces to suit their requirements
-  - register to create a workspace
+  - Register an account
+  - Understand what SPACE is about

 > **Registered Users can:**

-  - Add more workspaces
+  - View all workspaces and nearby workspaces
+  - Filter through an index of workspaces to suit their requirements
+  - Create a new workspace
   - Create a user profile and update their profile
-  - Create a new workspace
   - Log in and out
-  - Make comments on workspaces and delete their comments
+  - Make and delete their comments
   - The Profile page show the workspace the user has contributed
   - View other user profiles